Two New Bell & Ross Watches Launched

 Bell & Ross has always been passionate about military history and values since 1992.
 They used the tag-line “Land – Sea – Air” from the beginning and soon added “Space” as well.
 Their main source of inspiration is aviation and aeronautical instruments where time measurement is a cornerstone of navigation.
 Having collaborations with many branches of military forces, Bell & Ross watches meet the functional and ergonomic criteria required by pilots and all users of professional horological instruments.

 In 2015, Bell & Ross commemorated the Second World War with a watch model that honours the memory of the air forces that served in the conflict.
 Each watch bears the roundel of the respective army on its dial, in tribute to the heroes of yesteryear.
-Read the Report of the Grand Opening of the Bell & Ross London Boutique with Lt.
+The Grand Opening of the Bell & Ross London Boutique had Lt.
 Randolph Leonard Spencer-Churchill as Guest-of-Honour and French Military Officers in attendance.
 Randolph Churchill is the great-grandson of former British Prime Minister, the late Sir Winston Leonard Spencer-Churchill, KG, OM, CH, TD, DL, FRS, RA.

 There are other connections to the military and tradition for Bell & Ross founders – Bruno Belamich and Carlos Rosillo – both being inducted as Knights of the Legion of Honour.
 Incidentally, their surnames BELamich and ROSillo were the inspiration for the brand name ‘Bell & Ross’.